sirisha49/sirisha49/README.md

 - I think in **user stories and data loops**, not just lines of code.
 - Experienced in **go-to-market plans, OKR mapping, and feature prioritization.**
 - Projects like **Alexa Revamp, LittleCo Innovation, and DHL SmartMiles** taught me how engineering and strategy meet in practice.
-- I care about **making intelligence feel effortless** in the user experience.
+- I care about building products where **intelligence feels seamless** — powerful in the backend, invisible to the user.
 - Check out my thoughts on product and strategy at [**Medium**](https://medium.com/@sirishank4).
 - Related projects : [**Product_portfolio**](https://github.com/sirisha49/Product-Portfolio).